 IIAS invites outstanding scholars to apply for a fellowship at IIAS.
 Applicants may also apply for an extra two months of research at the Collège d’études mondiales of the Fondation Maison des sciences de l’homme (CEM-FMSH) in Paris, in the framework of an additional combined IIAS/CEM-FMSH fellowship.

-On the application form, you will be asked to indicate to which cluster your proposed research relates, or to choose the "open category".
+On the application form (see the Terms and conditions), you will be asked to indicate the relevant cluster related to your proposed research, or to choose the 'open category'.
 You are also asked to indicate how your proposed research may contribute to the general vision of IIAS and its emphasis on interconnected studies.

 Each year IIAS reserves a number of places for Indologists who have been awarded a fellowship by the J. Gonda Foundation.
 These fellowships are intended for promising young Indologists at the post-doctorate level to spend a period of three to six months at IIAS.

 The J. Gonda Foundation is a foundation of the Royal Netherlands Academy of Arts and Sciences (KNAW) that supports the scholarly study of Sanskrit, other Indian languages and literature, and Indian cultural history.
 The Foundation has been funding scholarly publications and re-issues of existing works since 1992.
 Other activities include the annual Gond Lecture.

 The Foundation’s assets consist of the estate of Indologist J. Gonda, who was a member of the Academy.

 Other funding options by the J. Gonda Fund

 In addition to the fellowships for research at IIAS as described above, the Gonda Fund also covers funding for:

 - a project or publication in Indology by researchers or scientific publishers

 - PhD student grants for promising PhD students for a special research project, a working visit abroad, or another activity.